AustinCodingAcademy/advanced-ecommerce-1/README.md

   ProductDetail - DONE (push)
 * DONE*** Use the provided data in state.js to dynamically populate information instead of the hard coded html that is there now.
 * DONE*** In index.js provide App with a prop called "products" sending in the product array
-* App should use the product prop and map the array of products into an array of ProductDetail components
+* DONE*** App should use the product prop and map the array of products into an array of ProductDetail components
 * Make the star images represent the number rating from data